-At 30 June 2020, goodwill on the Group's balance sheet was €25 million and relates solely to the acquisition of MLL (the 'cash generating unit' or 'CGU'), a car commercial leasing and fleet management company in the UK.
+At 30 June 2020, goodwill on the Group's balance sheet is €25 million and relates solely to the acquisition of MLL (the 'cash generating unit' or 'CGU'); a car commercial leasing and fleet management company in the UK.

-As set out in note 32 of the Group's Annual Report for the year ended 31 December 2019, goodwill is reviewed annually for impairment or more frequently if events or circumstances indicate that impairment may have occurred, by comparing the carrying value of goodwill to its recoverable amount.
+As set out in note 32 of The Governor and Company of the Bank of Ireland's Annual Report for the year ended 31 December 2019, goodwill is reviewed annually for impairment or more frequently if events or circumstances indicate that impairment may have occurred, by comparing the carrying value of goodwill to its recoverable amount.
 An impairment charge arises if the carrying value exceeds the recoverable amount.

 The recoverable amount is the higher of its fair value less costs to sell and its value in use, where the value in use is the present value of the future cash flows expected to be derived from the asset.
 Current MLL trading performance and future outlook has been adversely impacted by the lower levels of economic activity associated with COVID-19.
 An impairment review was carried out at 30 June 2020 which resulted in a write down the carrying value of goodwill to its recoverable amount, which is based on value in use.
-Note 32 of the Group's Annual Report for the year ended 31 December 2019 sets out the basis of calculation for value in use.
+Note 32 of The Governor and Company of the Bank of Ireland's Annual Report for the year ended 31 December 2019 sets out the basis of calculation for value in use.
 Cash flow forecasts are based on internal management information with a nil growth rate being used from year four onwards for a period of 30 years.
 The discount factor rate applied to MLL is the pre-tax weighted average cost of capital for the Group.
 A discount rate of approximately 12% has been used in the review.
 As a result of the impairment review, goodwill was determined to be impaired by €9 million, which has been charged to the income statement.